sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 Add top.fbx as a submesh.
 Gravitative cable car mod needs the top/wheel part to be the first submesh.
 ![](https://i.imgur.com/mw4Kj3X.jpg)

 The cable car template uses the default vehicle shader for submeshes so we don't need to change the shader for the submeshes.
-If you want to use the rotor shader for other submeshes, there are probably some extra things to do.
-I think Ronyx69's script for car windows would still work but I never tried it.
+If you want to use the [rotors shader](https://cslmodding.info/shader/rotors-vehicle/) to make semi-transparent windows, there are some extra things to do.
+Ronyx69's script for car windows still works.
+Here's my [example asset](https://steamcommunity.com/sharedfiles/filedetails/?id=2104173456).
+One thing to remember is that submeshes with the rotors shader can't sway, so the windows would look detached if the vehicle sways.
+You can run the following code to stop the sway:

+var asset = ToolsModifierControl.toolController.m_editPrefabInfo as VehicleInfo;
+asset.m_dampers = 1.0f;
+asset.m_springs = 1.0f;

 If you save it now as a new cable car asset and test it in the game, **some parts of your cable car are gonna rotate randomly like propellers.** This is caused by the default car wheel detection mechanics of the shader.

 I wrote a [**script**](https://github.com/sway2020/GravitativeCableCar/blob/master/cable_car_asset_guide/cable_car_script.cs) to solve the problem.
 The script was modified from Ronyx69's car wheel script.